 Separate the company’s assets

 For many small business owners, it can be tempting to use personal credit for business purposes or vice versa.
 This can create problems if one side falls behind, which can lower a credit score for both sides.
 It’s important for small business owners to always use their company’s EIN on all business credit applications and their own Social Security number on personal requests.
-Keeping these two separated makes record keeping simpler and less convoluted.
+Keeping these two separate makes record-keeping simpler and less convoluted.

 Watch the company’s credit usage